 As well as helping charitable causes, Chris Stewart Group is a long term patron of culture and the arts, providing support to local artists and cultural events in Edinburgh.
 We have worked with David Martin in his capacity as an artist – check out Live Art at The Registers for more info – and as the founder of the city’s Hidden Door Festival.
 We have also supported the Creative and Corporate Love series of event that was held across Edinburgh throughout 2017.

 CSG also supports a number of other charitable organisations through donations of gifts, prizes and auction lots.
-These have include The Shoot Charitable Trust (supporting Maggie’s Centres and JDRF), Women in Property (supporting Edinburgh Women’s Aid) and Wooden Spoon Scotland (rugby-focused children’s charity).
+These have included The Shoot Charitable Trust (supporting Maggie’s Centres, JDRF, The Polar Academy, Horseback UK and Seamab), Women in Property (supporting Edinburgh Women’s Aid), So Precious and Wooden Spoon Scotland (rugby-focused children’s charity).